 - 4 large duck legs

-- Drain the duck and place in a new tin.
-Season and place in the oven Gas 6 while you make the sauce
+- Drain the duck, retaining the fat and cooking juices separately.
+Season and place in the oven 200C/400F/Gas 6 while you make the sauce.

-- Heat 1 tbsp duck fat in a frying pan and soften the shallots.
+- Heat 1 tablespoon of the retained duck fat in a frying pan and soften the shallots for 2-3 minutes.

-- Add the wine and redcurrant jelly and a few tbsp of water if required along with the reserved juices.
+- Add the wine and reduce by about half before adding the redcurrant jelly, along with the reserved juices.

 - Season to taste and allow to bubble to required consistency.